United States military and prostitution in South Korea: U.S. military government rule in South Korea 1945-1948

 In September 1945, United States Armed Forces, led by General John R. Hodge, occupied South Korea after Korea's liberation from Japan.
 This also included Imperial Japanese comfort stations.
 These events continued the government-sanctioned prostitution that was established in Korea under Japan's rule.
 The formation of licensed prostitution by Japan established registration protocols and mandatory STD examinations for Korean sex workers.
 Once the U.S. military occupied Korea, these examinations were conducted by the Bureau of Public Health and Welfare.
 In order to protect U.S. soldiers from contracting diseases from prostitutes, the service bars and clubs were relocated near and within military bases.
 By confining the prostitutes to within a small area, the U.S. military had the power to regulate and monitor the women's activities and health.
 As the U.S. military government tolerated and regulated prostitution, women's organizations argued for the abolishment of prostitution.
 In response, the United States passed The Abolishment of Public Prostitution Law in 1947.
 This abolished licensed prostitution; however, the law increased the proliferation of private prostitution.

 Post Korean war

-The aftermath of the Korean war resulted in extreme poverty and chaos.
-This produced a large influx in prostitutes as women resorted to sex work in order to support themselves and their family members.
+The aftermath of the Korean war resulted in extreme poverty and chaos, which produced a large influx in prostitutes as women resorted to sex work in order to support themselves and their family members.
 Prostitution became a regular and enduring feature of military camptowns.

 Estimates for the number of Korean prostitutes below are variously based on figures from articles of independent writers, venereal disease examinations, and government statistics.